 In the 1930’s, according to our former sheriff, there were more than 127 bars on California Street between Eureka Way and Jack’s Grill.
 In the late 60’s, Butch Williams, the bartender for the Old Crow Bar, began drying out drunks in downtown Redding..
 Noticing his efforts, the city fathers asked Butch to open a place for drunks.
 Thus was born the Empire Hotel for Alcoholics.
 Butch enlisted a board of directors, and the program became a non-profit in 1975, and eventually became one of, if not the first, licensed alcohol treatment facility in the State of California.
 Our license number is 450001.

 In the late 70’s, Evelyn came to the Empire, and caught the attention of Butch, becoming his wife and eventually, taking on his role as the Executive Director.
 In the years that followed, Patti Nealy was Director, and in 2011, Marjeanne Stone took the position.
 The Empire Recovery Center has garnered community support, grants, and has developed innovative programs addressing the individual needs of the persons with substance use disorders.
 Contracts with Westcare, Veterans Affairs, Northern California Counties, Rancherias, and FQH clinics, as well as private insurance have provided sustainability and quality services to our communities.
-Our nearly 100 year old building is under major renovation and will have ADA accessibility.
-Certified counselors provide evidence-based counseling services, and our West Street Outpatient Services Clinic completes our continuum of care.
+In January, 2019, Drug Medi-Cal will include detox and residential treatment as a covered benefit for individuals who meet the criteria.
+Our nearly 100 year old building has undergone major renovations.
+It is now accessible for persons with mobility challenges.
+The Empire Recovery Center provides social model, non-medical detox services, and 30 to 90 days’ residential treatment.
+And our West Street Outpatient Services Clinic completes our continuum of care.